How Ruby was Diagnosed with Diabetes

 CALORIES: There are 265 calories per cup of the Ruby Stewbie.

 DRY FOOD: Ruby's vet suggested Hill's Science Diet Adult Light Dry Dog Food and Pet Canine PowerFood from Only Natural Pet.

 Storage for Homemade Diabetic Dog Food

-Ruby rarely leaves my side, but he stays especially close on cooking day.
-He spends the whole time waiting for some chicken to accidentally fall in his direction.
+Ruby rarely left my side, but he stayed especially close on cooking day.
+He spent the whole time waiting for some chicken to accidentally fall in his direction.

 On May 4th, 2016, Ruby passed peacefully in his sleep, surrounded by his pack.
 He lived 14 glorious years, eight of them with canine diabetes.
 Always a lover not a fighter, we know he’s looking down and wagging his tail at all the dogs feasting on his Ruby Stewbie.
 Learn about other ways we continue to give back in his honor at FriendsOfRuby.org.